Native American Indian Spa Treatments

 The Beat Goes On … Prayer, Chants, and Music

-Chants and MusicPrayer is pervasive in Native-American healing as prayer can affect health.
-Native-American prayer concentrates the mind on healing, promotes health-enhancing emotions and feelings, and connects people to sacred healing forces.
 In contrast to more familiar whispered prayers, Native Americans robustly proclaim, chant, or sing prayers.
 Singing is often accompanied by drumming or rattles, which, by synchronizing group consciousness, greatly magnifies the healing impact.

 This Healing drum circle empowers their spirits and heals their hearts.
 They are transforming themselves in the deepest way: without speaking, through music and rhythm.
 They leave refreshed, re-inspired, and re-connected.

 “Sound” is within the very definition of health.
-According to Merriam-Webster’s Dictionary, health is “being sound in mind and body.”
-Other expressions, such as being at a “higher vibration” and being “in tune” also indicate the role of music and sound in healing and wellness.
-The drum offers a vibrational tuning, mirroring what is inside our hearts, a rhythm that has been within us since our birth.
-Perhaps this is where the start of the expression marching to the beat of a different drum.
+Merriam-Webster’s Dictionary defines health as “being sound in mind and body.”
+Other expressions, such as being at a “higher vibration” and being “in tune,” also indicate the role of music and sound in healing and wellness.

-Drum circles are becoming more popular throughout the nation, providing benefits like music therapy and friendship.
-Therapists use drumming to help patients reduces stress-related hormones and enhance immune system responses.
-The word “recreation” comes from the Latin word recreation which means “restoration of health.”
+The word “recreation” comes from the Latin word recreation, which means “restoration of health.”
 Recreational drumming can happen in communities, businesses, schools, or among friends.
 If you’re looking for a great way to relieve stress, be creative, and improve health in general, find out where the closest drum circle meets.

 And the process of group drumming is quite possibly the next big method of creative fitness for stress reduction.
 There is healing value in playing music, expressing oneself rhythmically, and connecting with others.
 In fact, in a controlled study of 111 normal subjects, just one hour of group drumming showed a significant increase in circulating white blood cells and two specific cytokines, markers of cellular immune function.
 Drumming successfully boosted the immune system.